oceanbears/oceanbears/_CONTRIBUTING.md

   - [test] ...
   - [doc] ...
-1. When your feature branch is ready for review, push it to GitHub and submit a [pull request][] directly to master.
+1. When your feature branch is ready for review, push it to GitHub and submit a [pull request][] to the dev branch.
 Include a description of your changes.
 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
-1. Fix any issues raised by your code reviwer, and push your modifications as a single new commit.
+1. Fix any issues raised by your code reviewer, and push your modifications as a single new commit.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.
+1. The dev branch should be deployed and tested before it is merged with the master branch.

 ## Detailed Workflow